nickphe/emulsion-analysis/pd_analysis_protocol.md

 ## Command Line Interface

 To run the code, we will use the command line interface, [cli.py](cli.py).
-First, change directories to the "emulsion analysis" folder:
+First, change directories to the "emulsion analysis" folder (or wherever you've stored this repository):

 >cd /path/to/"Emulsion Analysis"